 Like trainers, consultants are chosen to develop education and training materials based on their experience, education, and expertise.
-To develop resources for NFSMI, consultants may be asked to submit a proposal in response to a specific request outlining the details of a project.
+To develop resources for ICN, consultants may be asked to submit a proposal in response to a specific request outlining the details of a project.

 There is no standard rate of compensation for resource development.
 Compensation is negotiated on a project by project basis, and contracts are issued for each individual project.

 The University of Mississippi requires individuals and companies interested in serving as trainers or developers for ICN to respond to a Request for Proposal (RFP).
 We will continue accepting responses for RFP #513 until December 31, 2017.

 If you are interested in becoming a trainer or developer for ICN, complete RFP #513 and send your response to:

 Ms. Rachel Bost, Director, Office of Procurement Services